dougwt/user-stories-api/server/docs/users/GET_users.md

 # GET users

-Returns a list of existing users.
+Returns a collection of the 100 most recently created Users.

 ## Resource URL